‘Days Of Our Lives’ Spoilers: What To Expect With New Head Writer Ron Carlivati

 As previously reported by the Inquisitr, Dena Higley and Ryan Quan were supposed to make Days Of Our Lives better.
 Instead of dark storylines, there would be more hope and love.
 However, that really hasn’t happened.
 Viewers have expressed frustration on social media and executive producer Ken Corday has been listening.

 Now, a new head writer has been chosen and that is Ron Carlivati, former head writer of One Life To Live and General Hospital.
 DOOL films months in advance, so fans won’t see the changes until later this year.
 However, Ken Corday spoke to Soap Opera Digest about what to expect with the new head writer.
-What changes will be seen and will this be enough to make fans happy again?
+What changes will be seen, and will this be enough to make fans happy again?

 In the interview, Corday said that Days Of Our Lives fans were being “very vocal” about the dark storylines.
 Viewers didn’t like the way the soap opera was going.
-Hope Brady (Kristian Alfonso) was sent to prison, Chad DiMera (Billy Flynn) bounces from Abigail (Marci Miller) to Gabi (Camila Banus).
+Hope Brady (Kristian Alfonso) was sent to prison, and Chad DiMera (Billy Flynn) bounces from Abigail (Marci Miller) to Gabi (Camila Banus).
 Then, there is the absence of core characters while putting the spotlight on Salem residents that fans really don’t care too much about.
 So, what kind of changes will Ron Carlivati bring to Salem?

 “What he (Carlivati) said to me is that he wants the show to make to make you laugh again and he wants the show to make you cry again and he wants the show to make you yearn for certain couples again as opposed to, ‘Why are they doing this?
 Why are they doing that?'”